Storyblok Raises $80M Series C - Read News

 If you want to filter information before rendering on the client you would be able to use a server-side rendered website or a static site generator.
 Another option would be to go for a cloud function / custom API (Netlify Function / Zeit) to filter your component on a server.

-Section titled Editing the JSON Editing the JSON
+Editing the JSON

 Start End Schema in components of Storyblok